Stormont must raise £113m of revenue in its next budget, says Government

 The requirement was outlined in a letter to Northern Ireland’s Finance Minister outlining details of the Government’s Stormont support package.

-A £3.3 billion Government funding package for Stormont includes a requirement for the powersharing executive to raise at least £113 million of its own revenue in the next financial year.
+A Government offer to write off almost £600 million of Stormont debt is conditional on the powersharing executive raising £113 million of its own revenue.

+The stipulation is a key element of a £3.3 billion financial package drawn up by the Treasury to support the return of devolution in Northern Ireland.

-The stipulation was outlined as the Government confirmed details of the support settlement in a letter to Stormont Finance Minister Caoimhe Archibald.
+Chief Secretary to the Treasury Laura Trott confirmed details of the settlement in a letter to Stormont Finance Minister Caoimhe Archibald on Tuesday.

 The Government described it as a “significant, fair and generous” package.

-The letter was sent amid a simmering political row on whether the settlement is dependent on the devolved Executive introducing its own new revenue-raising measures.
+The letter comes after Stormont leaders voiced concern about introducing new revenue raising measures in the region.

-First Minister Michelle O’Neill and deputy First Minister Emma Little-Pengelly have both raised concerns on the impact of new or hiked charges on hard-pressed families in the region.
+First Minister Michelle O’Neill and deputy First Minister Emma Little-Pengelly have both highlighted the likely negative impact of new or hiked charges on hard-pressed families in the region.

+However, Executive ministers did write to Prime Minister Rishi Sunak last week mentioning that Stormont officials would be drawing up a sustainability plan that would include a focus on potential revenue raising measures.

 On Monday, Ms O’Neill definitively ruled out the introduction of water charges as a tool to raise extra cash.